 Let’s Build It!

 The base of the clamp is made of birch plywood and MDF, the jaws from plywood and the spindle from a threaded rod, a t-nut, and a star knob.
 All the materials are easily available in local stores.
-For all my projects I am using Baltic birch plywood mainly for its strength, durability, and grain texture.
-If you want to build quality projects go for Baltic Birch.
+When making woodworking jigs I am primarily using Baltic birch plywood mainly for its strength, durability, and grain texture – if you want to build quality projects go for Baltic Birch.

 - Durable right-angle clamp made from plywood and MDF